 But when they're bigger, you know, 14, 16, 18, 20, 24, these are viable kids at that stage.

-So you use an a and a uh a a clamp called a sofa clamps, the one I use, there are variations of it, and you have to dismember this child.
+So you use a clamp called the sofa clamps, the one I use.

-You have to tear off on a living child, the arms, the legs, tear out the chest, tear out the abdominal contents, crush the skull, pull all this out of the vagina, you know, out of the uterus through the vagina, and as I often say, sometimes the little face comes back and stares back at you.
+You have to tear off on a living child the arms, the legs, tear out the chest, tear out the abdominal contents, crush the skull, pull all this out of the vagina, you know, out of the uterus through the vagina.

-Did you look at it and say, What the hell am I doing?
+Did you look at it and say, what the hell am I doing?

-Not until the not until my daughter died.
+Not until my daughter died.

 It's difficult.